RECEDING GUMS: SYMPTOMS, CAUSES AND TREATMENTS

 - Use a toothbrush with a tongue scraper.

 - Floss daily.

-- 5. Massage your gums, the Oral-B iO electric toothbrush comes equipped with a gum care mode that gently stimulates your gum line as you brush.
+- Massage your gums.
+The Oral-B iO electric toothbrush comes equipped with a gum care mode that gently stimulates your gum line as you brush.

-- Use a receding gums mouthwash and a receding gums toothpaste, with fluoride.
+- Use an antibacterial mouthwash and an antibacterial toothpaste, with fluoride.

 by Dr Robert Lee, a dental professional of 35 years